shaneholloman/mcp-graphlit-server/README.md

 npx -y @smithery/cli install @graphlit/graphlit-mcp-server --client claude
 ```

-### Installing manually for Claude Desktop
+### Installing manually

-To use the Graphlit MCP Server in Claude Desktop application, use:
+To use the Graphlit MCP Server in any MCP client application, use:

 ```
 {